 Written by H. Robert Burger, Ph.D., Smith College, and Tekla A. Harms, Ph.D., Amherst College.
 Illustrated by Dennis Tasa.

-New Version 1.2.
-This technical upgrade also runs on Mac OS® X Lion (10.7), Mountain Lion (10.8), and Mavericks (10.9).
+Version 1.2 is compatible with Mac OS® X Yosemite (10.10).
 An Introduction to Structural Methods DVD-ROM, narrated by the authors, is

 richly illustrated with 3D diagrams, geologic maps, animations, and photographs